justintocco/EquiMOT/README.md

 To download this subset of videos, run script `download_subset.sh` from _within the PIE directory_.

 To extract frames from the videos, use `subset_to_frames.sh`.
 Each video is 30fps by default.
-The `FPS` parameter at the top can be modified how how often to extract  frames, but is not recommended since the frame_id scheme might no longer be in sync.
+The `ffmpeg_fps` parameter in `config.json` modifies how often to extract frames (be careful about PIE frame_id scheme being out of sync with image naming scheme).

+<a name="generate"></a>
+# Generate .pkl Annotation Dictionary
+Run `data_loader.py` to generate the EquiMOT-compatible version of the PIE database.
+The `.pkl` dictionary file will be cached and should only need to be generated once.